MicrosoftDocs/azure-ai-docs/articles/search/search-howto-managed-identities-cosmos-db.md

 When you're connecting with a user-assigned managed identity, the connection string definition remains the same as before.

-You will need to add an "identity" property to the data source definition, where you'll specify the specific identity (out of several that can be assigned to the search service), that'll be used to connect to the Azure Cosmos DB account.
+You'll need to add an "identity" property to the data source definition, where you specify the specific identity (out of several that can be assigned to the search service), that will be used to connect to the Azure Cosmos DB account.

 Here's an example of how to configure the data source definition, for an Azure Cosmos DB for NOSQL account, using user-assigned identity via the _recommended_ approach.